ChristmasHeader

 Family information

-Vardan gave his life on November 5, 2020, while serving in the 44 Day War.
-He leaves behind his wife, Irina, his son Marat (DOB 9/16/2006), and his daughter, Yana (DOB 9/26/2008).
+Levon gave his life while serving in the 44-Day Artsakh War.
+He leaves behind his wife, Hasmik, his son Khoren (DOB 10/13/2018), and his daughter Gohar (DOB 6/29/2020).
+The family is currently living in a rented apartment in Vanadzor along with Hasmik’s mother.

 SPONSORED